Roosebeck

-Roosebeck is a hamlet in South Lakeland, Cumbria, England, on the north west coast of Morecambe Bay.
+Roosebeck is a hamlet in the Unitary Authority of Westmorland and Furness, Cumbria, England, on the north west coast of Morecambe Bay.
 It is in the civil parish of Aldingham.

-Roosebeck is on the A5087 road, the coastal route from Ulverston to Barrow-in-Furness via Rampside, and is in the south west corner of South Lakeland district: immediately to its west is the boundary of the Borough of Barrow-in-Furness.
+Roosebeck is on the A5087 road, the coastal route from Ulverston to Barrow-in-Furness via Rampside.

 A Wesleyan Methodist chapel was opened at Roosebeck in 1879, closed in 1962, and has since been demolished.
 In 1870 seven human skeletons, arranged in two rows, and a celt (stone tool) were found at Roosebeck.